-Under the expansions, telemedicine can be used to evaluate Americans worried about COVID-19 and assess if testing or a hospital visit is warranted.
+Under the expansions, telemedicine can evaluate Americans worried about COVID-19 and assess if testing or a hospital visit is warranted.

-And patients with other worries or general health concerns won’t be left in the dark at a time when hospital and clinic visits are discouraged or banned.
+And patients with general health concerns won’t be left in the dark with hospital and clinic visits discouraged and/or banned.

 According to HHS Secretary Alex Azar, the changes do much to protect Americans during the COVID-19 outbreak.